 Phera: Omprakash Jawaharlal & Sons

 “So basically I went through all the stores, explored everything.
 I wanted to wear something which nobody has worn.
-Plus, I wanted something in pastel as it was my dream to get married in a pastel pink lehengas, but again, I didn’t want to go light on my D-Day.
-I explored all the brands, looked into everything, I liked some pieces, but they were already worn.
-My in-laws took me to the lehenga hub – Chandni Chown and I saw this lehenga in ivory which I absolutely loved, but my heart was still shouting pink.
+Plus, I wanted something in pastel as it was my dream to get married in a pastel pink lehenga, but again, I didn’t want to go light on my D-Day.
+I explored all the brands, and looked into everything, I liked some pieces, but they were already worn.
+My in-laws took me to the lehenga hub – Chandni Chowk and I saw this lehenga in ivory which I absolutely loved, but my heart was still shouting pink.
 So, I told them about the particular pink I wanted, and I told them to customize it in the very same shade,” says Mitali.
-“When the wedding got delayed, my heart wandered again, I kind of wanted a lehenga too!
+“When the wedding got delayed, my heart wandered again.
 I started exploring again.
 The second spree was a huge disappointment though.
 Finally, I decided I will wear the same lehenga only.
 I do like the color and the element of uniqueness can be added anyways.
 So, I saw this beautifully Fuschia-colored dupatta and decided to pair it with my ensemble.
 I got it customized from Ejaaz couture and I just can’t emphasize how much I loved the final look.
 It was a proud moment to see me on D-Day.
 Thankful to all the people who wanted me to stick to the same lehenga,” Mitali adds.